2011 British Columbia Liberal Party leadership election: Voting rules

 On November 13, 2010, the Provincial Executive of the BC Liberal Party voted unanimously to call an extraordinary convention to approve new rules for the Party's leadership vote process.
 The "preferential ballot system" recommended by the Provincial Executive gives each party member a vote and then adjusts the results according to a regionally-weighted point system to ensure that each riding association counts equally.
 The first candidate to receive more than 50% of the regionally-weighted points in province-wide round of voting would emerge as the next Leader of the BC Liberal Party.
 These recommendations were approved by two-thirds of delegates at an extraordinary convention held on February 12, 2011.

 Declared candidates

 The following candidates declared their intention to run for the leadership:

 George Abbott

-MLA for Shuswap (since 1996), Minister of Education (2005–09, 2010), Minister of Aboriginal Relations and Reconciliation (2009–10), Minister of Community, Aboriginal and Women's Services and Minister of Sustainable Resource Management.
+MLA for Shuswap (since 1996), Minister of Community, Aboriginal and Women's Services (2001–04), Minister of Sustainable Resource Management (2004–05), Minister of Health (2005–09), Minister of Aboriginal Relations and Reconciliation (2009–10), Minister of Education (2010).